splunk/public-o11y-docs/rum/rum-third-party-software.rst

 Some of the components included in Splunk RUM are licensed under free or open source licenses.
 We wish to thank the contributors to those projects.

-Credits available as a compressed CSV file for download: :download:`Splunk RUM third-party software<Splunk_RUM_Third_Party_Credits.zip>`.
+Credits available as a compressed CSV file for download: :download:`Splunk RUM third-party software<SplunkRUMThirdPartyCredits2022.zip>`.